rohith8272/rohith8272.github.io/blog/atak_01.md

-# Making an ATAK Plugin — Quick Start Guide
+# Working with ATAK 01-Plugins

 This short guide walks through the minimal steps to build and install a simple **HelloWorld** ATAK plugin using the **ATAK-CIV SDK**.
 It assumes you have a working development machine and some basic Android Studio experience.